Looking for a TEFL Course with a Job Guarantee? Check Out Text-And-Talk Academy

 If you’re like anything like I was, then you’re probably sitting there thinking of ways to live and work in Thailand legally.
 Or maybe you’ve come here on vacation and want to stay longer.
 Maybe you’re sitting at home thinking Thailand would be a great country to explore.

 There’s a common view here in Thailand among my teacher- and non-teacher friends: Teaching English is the easiest way to get started in Thailand, regardless of the line of work you’re currently in.
 If teaching isn’t your first choice and you’d prefer to put your business degree to use in a marketing department, without prior Thailand working experience, it can be hard to land a job in Bangkok.

 The exception being teaching.
 I have friends who taught English and then opened their own businesses.
 I have friends who started as teachers and went on to become managers of multinational corporations.
 Even I got started as a teacher—just to feel things out—but have since moved on to other work.

 While teaching English is one of the easiest ways for foreigners to find work in Thailand, there are still some requirements you want to look into completing in order to pave that path for yourself.
-One being a TEFL degree.
+One being a Thai Ministry of Education accredited TEFL Course.
 But whatever you do—take a TEFL course in Thailand.

 All TEFL’s Are Not Created Equally